DaveBenham/VenomModules/README.md

 - **Soft oversampled CV audio clipping** (orange): The final mix is soft clipped at +/-10V, with saturation, using an oversampled approximated tanh function.
 This uses significantly more CPU, but also greatly reduces any audible aliasing that would otherwise occur.

 ### X (eXclude) button
-The color coded exclude button determines if patched channel outputs are included in the final mix.
+The color coded exclude button determines if patched channel outputs are excluded or included in the final mix.
 - **Off** (dark gray - default): patched output channels are included in the final mix
 - **On** (red): patched output channels are excluded from the final mix